malrase/malrase.github.io/source/city-guides/prague/index.markdown

 <a name="Where-to-Stay"></a>
 ### Where to Stay

 Firstly, I'd recommend *not* staying in the centre of town.
-Unless you've stayed in Times Square and enjoyed it.
-The Old Town Square and its surrounding area are just way too touristy to enjoy.
+Unless you've stayed in Times Square and thought it was the best thing ever, the Old Town Square and its surrounding area are going to be way too touristy.

 Try to keep south of the Old Town Square and east of Náměstí Republiky.
 We haven't really explored the west bank of the river, but it seems to be pretty nice.
 The town is so walkable it doesn't matter if you're a little outside the centre.